 Both Nashville and nearby Franklin embody the warmth of spirit which makes the coldest time of year so merry.
 If you're still feeling the cold in your bones, then there are plenty of distilleries to sip whiskey and warm yourself up from the inside out.

-How to get there: From Atlanta head north on Interstate 75 N and change onto Interstate 24 W Chattanooga.
+How to get there: To reach Nashville from Atlanta head north on Interstate 75 N and change onto Interstate 24 W Chattanooga.
 Take I-24 W all the way to Nashville.
 From there, follow Interstate 65 south to Franklin.

 Our highlights: See Nashville at its winter best, along with some of the well-known music stops like the Johnny Cash Museum, by riding the Old Town Trolley.